gristlabs/grist-help/help/en/docs/col-refs.md

     `$Client.Contact` (singular).
 That's because the formula refers to the referencing column, **not** the underlying table.
 In our example, the referencing column is **Client**.

+    Check out our article on [References & Lookups](references-lookups.md) to see more ways to use references in formulas.

 ## Creating a new Reference List column